Harakat-e-Inqilab-e-Islami

 Harakat-e-Inqilab-e-Islami Pakistan is a militant group formed in Pakistan in early 2025, led by Amir Ghazi Shahabuddin.
 The group is suspected to have historical links to Harakat-i Inqilab-i Islami, an Afghan faction active during the Soviet–Afghan War.
 The group vowed to fight against the Pakistani state and establish an Islamic Emirate of Afghanistan-style government.

 Unverified reports also suggest possible ties to Al-Qaeda.

-Lashkar-e-Islam announced the formation of an alliance, "Ittihad-ul-Mujahideen Pakistan", with two other factions of the Pakistani Taliban, Hafiz Gul Bahadur and the recently formed, Harakat-e-Inqila-e-Islami, The Khorasan Diary reported on April 12.
+Lashkar-e-Islam announced the formation of an alliance, Ittehad-ul-Mujahideen Pakistan, with two other factions of the Pakistani Taliban, Hafiz Gul Bahadur and the recently formed, Harakat-e-Inqilab-e-Islami, The Khorasan Diary reported on April 12.
 The alliance will be represented by "Sadaye Ghazwat-ul-Hind" as its media mouthpiece, with Mahmud-ul-Hasan as its ‘spokesperson’.
 The statement calls on other Pakistani jihadist factions to join, aiming to "organize jihad among the Mujahideen".